All of our content is written by humans, not robots. Learn More

 Worldwide

-The country with the highest VPN usage is Indonesia, where a whopping 55 percent of residents are VPN users.3 This may be partly because there isn’t a ton of internet freedom in Indonesia; residents have restricted access to social media and “negative content,” which can include the following:
+The country with the highest VPN usage is Indonesia, where a whopping 55 percent of residents are VPN users.3 In Indonesia, residents have restricted access to social media and “negative content,” which can include the following:

 • Porn